pranay22/Trivia-Api-Webdev-nanodegree/backend/README.md

 ```

 POST `/questions`
-Add a new question to the list of available questions at the end of page
+Adds a new question to the list of available questions at the end of page
 - *Request body:* {question:string, answer:string, difficulty:integer, category:string}
 - *Example response:*
 ```